helm/charts/stable/consul/README.md

 $ kubectl delete pvc -l component=${RELEASE-NAME}-consul
 ```

+## Pitfalls

+* When ACLs are enabled and `acl_default_policy` is set to `deny`, it is necessary to set the `acl_token` to a token that can perform at least the `consul members`, otherwise the kubernetes liveness probe will keep failing and the containers will be killed every 5 minutes.

 ## Testing

 Helm tests are included and they confirm the first three cluster members have quorum.